wmabebe/jts/README.md

                                                 };

     /**
      * The simulation layer of the object.
-0: Simulate first 1: Simulate second *
+0: Simulate first 1: Simulate second,
+     * ...
+     *
      * @return the layer
      */